intari/readingtracker/README.md

 Maybe later

 ## Which Android Permissions are used and why
+Permissions
-* RECEIVE_BOOT_COMPLETED  - to start at device boot
+* RECEIVE_BOOT_COMPLETED  - to be able to catch moments when you start read
-* INTERNET - to send readings report to server
+* INTERNET - communication with our server
-* ACCESS_NETWORK_STATE - for analytics & error reporting
+* ACCESS_NETWORK_STATE - usage analytics & error reportings
-* READ_PHONE_STATE - to get hardware details for statistical purposes
+* READ_PHONE_STATE - statistics
-* GET_TASKS - to knew currently active app.
-This is needed to detected situation when user switches away from reading app
+* GET_TASKS - to knew when you switch from supported reading app to something other
 * WRITE_EXTERNAL_STORAGE -
-* BIND_ACCESSIBILITY_SERVICE - to perform core functionality. user WILL be asked to enable this anyway.
-Application couldn't do it's job without it.
-TODO: add note somewhere how exactly we use it (more details)
+* BIND_ACCESSIBILITY_SERVICE - main app functionality. you will be asked to provide access to 'Accessibility Services' on startup.
+You could refuse but you will not be able to get your statistics from this device

 ## Thanks to
 * [Freepik from Flaticon]( http://www.flaticon.com/free-icon/marionette-puppet-silhouette_33882) for application icon